 - energy related products;

-- pre gate balancing transactions (PGBTs); and
+- pre gate balancing transactions ('PGBTs'); and

 - system-to-system services.

-Bid-Offer Acceptances
+Bid Offer Acceptances

-All Bid-Offer Acceptances (BOAs) taken within the Balancing Mechanism (BM) in relation to Balancing Mechanism Units (BMUs) will be considered, to determine whether they were used for system management reasons.
+All Bid-Offer Acceptances taken within the balancing mechanism in relation to Balancing Mechanism Units (BMUs) will be considered to determine whether they were used for system management reasons.

-Option Contracts
+Option contracts

-BM Start-Up option contracts used by National Grid to facilitate access to energy from BMUs that would not have otherwise run and are unable to start up within BM timescales, will be assessed in accordance with the System Management Action Flagging Methodology.
+BM Start-Up option contracts used by National Grid to facilitate access to MWs from BM Units that would not have otherwise run and are unable to start-up within Balancing Mechanism timescales, will be assessed in accordance with the System Management Action Flagging Methodology.

-Where National Grid determines that a BM Start-Up option contract has been taken for the purposes of system management, the associated costs will not be included within the Buy Price Adjuster (BPA) of the Balancing Service Adjustment Data (BSAD).
+Where National Grid determines that a BM Start-Up option contract has been taken for the purposes of system management, the costs associated will not be included within the Buy Price Adjuster (BPA) of the Balancing Service Adjustment Data (BSAD).